guinmoon/LLMFarm/README.md

 # Getting Started

-You can find answers to some questions in the [FAQ section](https://github.com/guinmoon/LLMFarm/wiki/FAQ).
+You can find answers to some questions in the [FAQ section](https://llmfarm.tech/docs).

 ## Inference options
 When creating a chat, a JSON file is generated in which you can specify additional inference options.
 The chat files are located in the "chats" directory.
-You can see all inference options [here](./docs/inference_options.md).
+You can see all inference options [here](https://llmfarm.tech/docs).

 ## Models
-You can download some of the supported [models here](https://llmfarm.site/).
+You can find some of the supported [models here](https://llmfarm.tech/).

 # Development